 Location and scenery

 The Lauterbrunnen valley is famous for its 72 waterfalls.
 There are smaller and larger ones.
-You'll have to look hard to find all of them, but some are impossible to miss, like the famous Staubbach Fall just outside the village.
+You'll have to look hard to find all of them, but some are impossible to miss, such as the famous Staubbach Fall just outside the village.

 Huge rock walls rise up hundreds of meters from the valley floor, particularly on the west side of the village.
 On the east side you'll find forestry slopes going up to Wengen, and again rock walls.